charlottedaumal/cell-condition-prediction/README.md

 ## 📝 Project Description

 In an experiment on epigenetics and memory, Giulia Santoni (from the lab of Johannes Gräff at EPFL) measured the gene expression levels in multiple cells of a mouse brain under three different conditions that we call KAT5, CBP and eGFP.
-In this project, the goal is to predict – as accurately as possible – for each cell the experimental condition (KAT5, CBP or eGFP) under which it was measured, given only the gene expression levels.
+In this project, the goal is to predict – as accurately as possible – for each cell the experimental condition (_KAT5_, _CBP_ or _eGFP_) under which it was measured, given only the gene expression levels.

 ---

-## Methods used to build our models
+## 🧠 Models used

-We used several linear and nonlinear methods to achieve our results, such as :
+To solve this classification task, we implemented and compared several linear and nonlinear models:

-* Logistic regression
+- Logistic Regression
-* Random Forest Classification
+- Random Forest Classifier
-* Neural Network
+- Neural Network
-* Simple KNN Classifier
+- K-Nearest Neighbors (KNN)

 ---

-## Organisation
+## 💻 Repository Structure

-One can find our mini project under the *ClemenceKiehl/Epigenetics_and_Memory_ML_Project* repository.
-It contains:

-* a folder **src** that contains the code in the format of .jl scripts, more specifically the code for:
-  * visualization of the data.
-  * denoising the data.
-  * a model based on a linear method.
-  * models based nonlinear methods.
-* a folder **visualization** that contains the different visualizations of the data, more specifically:
-  * a PCA visualization of the data with the vectors.
-  * a PCA visualization of the data in 2D to identify potential clusters.
-* a folder **models_assessment** that contains some evaluations of our models, more specifically:
+### 1) `/src/` — Code Scripts (in Julia `.jl`)
+- Data visualization
+- Data denoising
+- Linear model implementation
+- Nonlinear models implementation

+### 2) `/visualization/` — Data Visualizations
+- PCA with feature vectors
+- 2D PCA plots for cluster identification

+### 3) `/models_assessment/` — Model Evaluations
-  * graphs of the proportion of the variance and tcumulative proportion of variance explained by data's predictors.
+- Proportion of variance explained by predictors
-  * confusion matrices for all our models.
+- Confusion matrices for all models

-* a report which explains how we cleaned/visualized the data, which linear and nonlinear methods we implemented and the results we got.
+### 4) `report.pdf`
+- Full explanation of our pipeline:
+  data cleaning, visualization, model building, results, and conclusions

 ---

-## Requirements
+## 📝 Requirements

-* Use a Julia environment **v1.7**.
-* In order to run our .jl scripts, please be in the repository *ClemenceKiehl/Epigenetics_and_Memory_ML_Project*.
-The different results can be reproduced by running the .jl scripts in the repository src.

-_Note_: depending on the model, it can take very long to get a result.
+- All `.jl` scripts should be run from within the root of the repository

+> **Note:** Some models (especially nonlinear ones) may take a long time to run depending on your machine.

 ---

-## Instructions to run our code
+## ⚙️ How to use it ?

-1. Download the .ZIP files available in this repository on Google Drive : https://drive.google.com/drive/folders/19PFEhJPrm3AXHuXpxQQnzs8CfaN4v8bU?usp=share_link
+1. Download the `.ZIP` files from our shared [Google Drive folder](https://drive.google.com/drive/folders/19PFEhJPrm3AXHuXpxQQnzs8CfaN4v8bU?usp=share_link)
-2. Place these files in a folder named "data" in the GitHub repository on your computer.
+2. Create a folder named `data/` at the root of the repository
+3. Move the downloaded ZIP files into the `data/` folder
-3. Unzip the .ZIP files.
+4. Unzip the files
-4. Run any file from the src folder to either visualize the data or run specific models based on linear or nonlinear methods.
+5. Run any `.jl` file from the `/src/` directory to:
+   - Visualize or denoise the data
+   - Train and evaluate a model

 ---